 The Bachelor of Science with Honours in Nursing is a two-year post-registration programme jointly offered by Singapore Institute of Technology (SIT) and the University of Glasgow (UofG).
-The nursing programme has been co-created and designed with inputs from practice partners and the Ministry of Health.
-It will be seeking accreditation from the Singapore Nursing Board (SNB) from May 2016 to May 2020.
+The nursing programme has been co-created and designed with inputs from practice partners and the Ministry of Health, and is accreditated by the Singapore Nursing Board (SNB) from May 2016 to May 2020.

 This degree programme builds on the foundation that students have established during their nursing diploma studies.
 The aim of the programme is to develop critical, analytical and innovation skills, as well as leadership, research, teaching, and clinical competencies.
 Through the programme's applied learning approach, graduates will be able to translate new nursing knowledge into practice.